 Unlike almost all other retirement accounts, solo 401(k) plan owners are able to take out personal loans without paying steep interest rates, IRS penalties, or other such fees.
 In fact, taking out a personal loan from your solo 401(k) is relatively easy and painless.
 If you choose a reputable firm, like IRA Business Trust, your loan request can be processed in just minutes.
 The IRS allows you to easily take out a loan up to $50,000 or 50% of your account value, whichever is less.
 As long as your loan request abides by this limit, your request is instantly approved.
 In addition to this, you set your own interest rate and have up to five years to pay off the loan from your solo 401(k).
 However, if you use your loan to purchase your primary residence, you are permitted to take up to fifteen years instead.
 You can set the frequency of your repayments as well.
 While some opt to make regular payments along with their standard contributions, as long as you make a payment every quarter, you are on track.
 Perhaps best yet – you can use your personal loan for anything you desire.
 This includes paying off your personal or business debt, mortgage, or buying that new car you have been eyeing.

 A solo 401(k) will certainly allow you to invest in the same stocks, bonds, and mutual funds other retirement accounts permit.
 However, a solo 401(k) allows you to invest in much more!
-While there are almost limitless investment possibilities, some of the most notable include real estate, precious metals, private equity and debt, life insurances, cryptocurrencies, private placements and renewable energy sources.
+While there are almost limitless investment possibilities, some of the most notable include real estate, precious metals, private equity and debt, life insurances, cryptocurrencies, private placements, and renewable energy sources.
 A solo 401(k) makes investments in these alternative assets easy as well.
-A solo 401(k) does not require you establish a limited liability company (LLC) or other business entity in order to invest in real estate.
+A solo 401(k) does not require you to establish a limited liability company (LLC) or other business entity in order to invest in real estate.
 (Although, it certainly will not prevent you from doing so either.
-After all, a LLC can help you protect your assets and your investment returns.)
+After all, an LLC can help you protect your assets and your investment returns.)
 You also do not need to get the approval of your solo 401(k) custodian.
 Why?
 Because the IRS does not require you to have a custodian or trustee in order to open a solo 401(k)!
 You are also able to take out a non-recourse business loan for your solo 401(k).
 This will allow you to invest in real estate, bypass the Unrelated Business Taxable Income (UBTI) tax, and protects your solo 401(k) assets from debt claims.